Now booking for 2020 & 2021!

 A printable version of this information package can be found here.

-Meeting location: We will meet in Revelstoke at 5:30 am at the Denny's (in Sandman Inn) on the morning of Saturday, January 5th, 2019 for waivers and a pre-trip briefing.
+Meeting location: We will meet in Revelstoke at 5:30 am at the Denny's (in Sandman Inn) on the Saturday morning (Day 1) for waivers and a pre-trip briefing.
 Final details on meeting time and place will be sent closer to the trip.
 From here we will drive in vans (provided by Selkirk Lodge) west of Revelstoke for about 30 min to the staging area near Albert Canyon where we will fly into the lodge.

 Please be on time: However, if for some unforeseen reason you cannot make it, please give us a call ASAP to help arrange alternate transport to the lodge.
 Call Tom Wolfe at 403-707-9996; Conrad Janzen at 403-760-0887; and/or email firstname.lastname@example.org